wd-David/svelte-component-test-recipes/README.md

 <button on:click={sayHello}> Click to say hello </button>
 ```

-To test component events, we need to combine the vitest utility function [`vi.fn`](https://vitest.dev/api/#vi-fn) and Svelte client-side component API [`component.$on`](https://svelte.dev/docs#run-time-client-side-component-api-$on).
-We also use [`@testing-library/user-event`](https://github.com/testing-library/user-event) instead of the built-in `fireEvent` to simulate the user interaction.
+To test component events, we use a combination of vitest utility function [`vi.fn`](https://vitest.dev/api/#vi-fn) and the Svelte client-side component API [`component.$on`](https://svelte.dev/docs#run-time-client-side-component-api-$on).
+We also use [`@testing-library/user-event`](https://github.com/testing-library/user-event) instead of the built-in `fireEvent` to simulate user interactions.

 > `user-event` applies workarounds and mocks the UI layer to simulate user interactions like they would happen in the browser.
-Check [Common mistakes with React Testing Library  #Not using @testing-library/user-event.](https://kentcdodds.com/blog/common-mistakes-with-react-testing-library#not-using-testing-libraryuser-event)
+Check [Common mistakes with React Testing Library  #Not using @testing-library/user-event](https://kentcdodds.com/blog/common-mistakes-with-react-testing-library#not-using-testing-libraryuser-event).

 ```ts
 // $lib/events/ComponentEvent.test.ts